 The Iglesia La Merced is a gorgeous pale-yellow Catholic church.
 Iconic of Antigua’s Baroque-style architecture, La Merced is a testament to the beauty — and resilience — of the city.

-The church has withstood two major earthquakes since its last rebuild in the 18th century.
+The church has withstood two major earthquakes since its most recent rebuild in the 18th century.

-Both the church itself and the green space around it is definitely worth visiting while in Antigua.
-The park is a hub of local activity with street food vendors setting up for incoming and outcoming churchgoers in the evenings.
+Both the church itself and the green space around it are worth a visit while in Antigua.
+The park is a hub of local activity, with street food vendors setting up for incoming and outcoming churchgoers in the evenings.

 You’ll also find myriad cafes serving up authentic Antigua coffee, inviting restaurants, and handicrafts markets right around this area, with the popular Avenida 5a (street of the arch) just a stone’s throw away.

-During Holy Week (Semana Santa) each spring season, this plaza and church come even more alive with festivities as the main procession begins here and traverses the town.
+Each spring season, during Holy Week (Semana Santa), this plaza and church are even more abuzz with festivities as the main procession begins here and traverses the town.

 Every walking tour of Antigua includes a visit to La Merced!
 It’s simply a must-see in Antigua Guatemala.